- 7 Dec 2020

 Commemoration and Anzac Day Services

 The VVC supports ANZAC Day and other commemorations and events in local communities through the provision of funding from the Victorian Veterans Fund distributed under the Victoria Remembers Minor Grant program.
-In 2019 support was provided for ANZAC Day Dawn Services held at the Mount Macedon Memorial Cross (pictured), Torquay and Geelong to name a few.
-Other commemorations supported include the Battle for Australia Ceremony, the Sir Edward ‘Weary’ Dunlop Commemorative Service, Boer War and Vietnam Veterans Day.
+Organisations awarded funding for commemorative events impacted by coronavirus (COVID-19) in 2019-20 will now conduct these events in 2020-21.

 The Veterans Act 2005 requires that the VVC must meet at least eight times each year.
-The Council held 7 meetings during the period 1 July 2018 to 30 June 2019, with an eighth meeting rescheduled to July 2019.
+The Council held nine meetings during the period 1 July 2019 to 30 June 2020, three of which were held by tele- and video-conference due to coronavirus (COVID-19).

-The VVC has established 2 committees to facilitate the performance of its functions under the Act.
+The VVC has established two committees to facilitate the performance of its functions under the Act.

-The Funding Sub-Committee is responsible for the development and annual review of the guidelines for the Victorian Veterans Fund Grant Programs and the ANZAC Day Proceeds Fund, coordinating the application process for both funds and making funding recommendations to the VVC for grants from both funds.
-Dr Ross Bastiaan is the current Chair of the Funding Sub- Committee.
-The other members of the Sub-Committee are Wing Commander Sharyn Bolitho, Ms Elizabeth Brown, Lieutenant Commander Peta Irving (Rtd) and Mr Geoffrey Brewer.
+The Funding Sub-Committee is responsible for the development and annual review of the guidelines for the Victorian Veterans Fund Grant Programs and the ANZAC Day Proceeds Fund, assessing applications for both funds and making funding recommendations to the VVC for grants from both funds.
+During 2019-20 the Funding Sub-Committee was chaired by Dr Ross Bastiaan AM RFD.
+The other members of the Sub-Committee were Wing Commander Sharyn Bolitho, Ms Elizabeth Brown, Lieutenant Commander Peta Irving (Rtd) and Mr Geoffrey Brewer.
 The Committee met on two occasions throughout the year.

 The Governance Sub-Committee is responsible for ensuring the VVC complies with all financial and legal requirements under the Veterans Act 2005 and any other relevant legislation.
-The Governance Committee is also responsible for governance of the 6 patriotic funds for which the Council is Trustee and the development of the VVC annual report.
-Mr Bruce Mildenhall is the current Chair of the Governance Sub-Committee.
-Other members of the Governance Sub-Committee are Lieutenant Commander Pelagia Markogiannakis, Brigadier Michael Annett CSC and Ms Kim McAliney.
-The Governance Sub-Committee met five times during the year to discuss the administration of the patriotic funds and associated investment accounts, prepare the VVC’s Risk Management Framework and to oversee the preparation of the VVC’s financial statements for the annual report in 2018-19.
+The Governance Sub-Committee is also responsible for governance of the six patriotic funds for which the Council is Trustee and the development of the VVC annual report.
+During 2019-20 the Governance Sub-Committee was chaired by Mr Bruce Mildenhall.
+The other members of the Sub-Committee were Lieutenant Commander Pelagia Markogiannakis, Ms Kim McAliney, Mr Jamie Twidale CSM and Brigadier Michael Annett CSC.
+The Governance Sub-Committee met on three occasions during the year to oversee VVC’s administration of patriotic funds and associated investment accounts.

 Secretariat support to the VVC and both Sub-Committees was provided by the Veterans Branch within the Department of Premier and Cabinet.